fervic/gauth/README.md

 -----

 - In web interfaces, pretend you can't read QR codes, get a secret like `hret 3ij7 kaj4 2jzg` instead.
-- Store one secret per line in `~/.config/gauth.csv`, in the format `name:secret`.
+- Store one secret per line in `gauth.csv`, in the format `name:secret`.
 For example:

         AWS:   ABCDEFGHIJKLMNOPQRSTUVWXYZ234567ABCDEFGHIJKLMNOPQRSTUVWXYZ234567
         Airbnb:abcd efgh ijkl mnop
         Google:a2b3c4d5e6f7g8h9
         Github:234567qrstuvwxyz

+- Encrypt the file:

+        $ gpg --encrypt --recipient <you> gauth.csv

+- Move the file to your home's config folder:

+        $ mv gauth.csv.gpg ~/.config

 - Restrict access to your user:

-        $ chmod 600 ~/.config/gauth.csv
+        $ chmod 600 ~/.config/gauth.csv.gpg

 - Run `gauth`.
 The progress bar indicates how far the next change is.